NePheus/capacitor-nfc-launch/README.md

 # capacitor-nfc-launch

-This plugin reads the message of a NFC tag.
+This plugin reads the message of a self-written NFC tag.
 Just tap the device on a NFC tag and you will get the response in the 'message' listener.
 Your app will also start automatically and trigger the event listener.

 ## Supported platforms